ssebetta/larnalytics/README.md

 ## Usage

-Larnalytics will automatically track page views and store the data in the `larnalytics_page_views` table.
+Larnalytics will automatically track page views and store the data in the `page_views` table.
 You can log custom events using the `Analytics` helper:

 ```php
 use Ssebetta\Larnalytics\Helpers\Analytics;